grange85/ahfow-www/_posts/2010/2010-05-04-dean-britta-13-most-beautiful-7-single.markdown

 - 13 most beautiful
 tags: []
 ---
-<div>The <span class="removed_link" title="http://www.greatpopsupplement.com/start.html">Great Pop Supplement web site</span> mentions a forthcoming 7&quot; single - details and release schedule seems sketchy but...
+<div>The <span class="removed_link" title="http://www.greatpopsupplement.com/start.html">Great Pop Supplement web site</span> mentions a forthcoming 7" single - details and release schedule seems sketchy but...
 <p />
 <div style="margin-left: 40px;"> a special 45 with dean wareham and britta phillips.
-2 tunes from a specially commissioned project from the warhol museum / estate where soundtracks were created for each of warhol&#39;s legendary &quot;screen tests&quot; (subjects such as nico, edie sedgwick, dennis hopper, lou, dali, dylan, ingrid superstar etc.) in booklet sleeve, w/warhol artwork granted permission for use for the project.</div>
+2 tunes from a specially commissioned project from the warhol museum / estate where soundtracks were created for each of warhol&#39;s legendary "screen tests" (subjects such as nico, edie sedgwick, dennis hopper, lou, dali, dylan, ingrid superstar etc.) in booklet sleeve, w/warhol artwork granted permission for use for the project.</div>
-<p>Dean &amp; Britta also have a <a href="/2010/04/18/13-most-beautiful-shows-and-cd-release-news/">double CD release of the soundtrack to 13 Most Beautiful planned</a> for release on Double Feature Records  <ins datetime="2010-05-04T20:36:57+00:00"><strong>Update:</strong> Scheduled for release 27 July</ins>
+<p>Dean & Britta also have a <a href="/2010/04/18/13-most-beautiful-shows-and-cd-release-news/">double CD release of the soundtrack to 13 Most Beautiful planned</a> for release on Double Feature Records  <ins datetime="2010-05-04T20:36:57+00:00"><strong>Update:</strong> Scheduled for release 27 July</ins>
 - news
 </p></div>